'I was in shock:' Mahoney beats the buzzer (and Elkhorn) to send Beatrice to state

 BEATRICE — It was a shot for the ages.

-The heroic three-pointer gave Class B No. 8 Beatrice a 44-41 overtime win over No. 7 Elkhorn.
+The three-pointer gave Class B No. 8 Beatrice a 44-41 overtime win over No. 7 Elkhorn in the B-7 district final.

 Mahoney said her immediate thought when she got the ball at the end of the game was to not turn it over.